 Tomato puree is a smooth, unseasoned tomato sauce made from perfectly ripe tomatoes.
 This versatile sauce can be used in so many ways.
 Learn how to make tomato puree and preserve it into shelf-stable jars for your food storage shelves.

-The idea for canning tomato puree came from the Italian side of my family where tomato passata is a pantry staple.
-Italian tomato passata is a pureed tomato sauce that is made from fresh tomatoes that are cooked and strained to remove all the seeds and skins.
+The idea for canning pureed tomatoes came from the Italian side of my family where tomato passata is a pantry staple.
+Italian tomato passata is a pureed tomato sauce made from fresh tomatoes that are cooked and strained to remove all the seeds and skins.
 When it is time to make the weekly tomato sauce, the puree is combined with garlic, onions, fresh herbs, and slowly simmered until the flavors combine and the sauce is nice and thick.

 Since this tomato puree is made from just plain tomatoes, you will want to use perfectly ripe tomatoes with good flavor.
 Tomatoes should be uniformly deep red, and feel firm when pressed with your finger.
 Under ripe tomatoes won’t have a lot of flavor, and over-ripe tomatoes may give the puree a sour flavor.